ran-yu/State-Aware-Evaluation-Metrics-in-IIR/README.md

 contains R code for state-aware evaluation (corr with user satisfaction, see Section 2.3 in paper).

 ## state_prediction.ipynb
-contains source code used for predicting (classifying) search state based on pre-computed features.
+contains source code used for predicting (classifying) search state based on pre-computed features (see Section 2.2 in paper).